SeaHuyty/python-exercise/README.md

 # Python Exercises

-A curated collection of Python lessons and hands-on exercises designed to help you strengthen your understanding of core programming concepts.
+A curated collection of Python hands-on exercises designed to help you strengthen your understanding of core programming concepts.

 ## Overview